luxeengine/luxe-docs/docs/tutorials/editor/index.md

 You can open a scene to inspect it.

-!!! tip "Open the `scene/level`" scene for editing
+!!! tip "Open the `scene/level` scene for editing"

 ![](../../images/tutorial/editor/editor.world.9.png)